sanjay45/Movie-Buff/README.md

 - Coroutines (For Managing Background Tasks)
 - Retrofit (For Networking)
 - Room (For offline caching)
+- Navigation Component (For navigation inside the app)
 - JetPack
     - ViewModel (For managing UI related data in a lifecycle conscious way)
     - LiveData (For notifying views of data changes)